akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 Your document was uploaded to Liferays *Document and Media Library* in the folder you created for Whitpapers.

-And in the server log you have the JSON response of the POST request (shortened):
+And in the server log you have the JSON response of the POST request:
 ```json
 {
   "actions" : {